Early Career Mentoring Program

 The mentorship program pairs selected early career ecologists (mentees) with an established scientist in their field (mentor) who has agreed to meet one-on-one for career guidance.
 The program provides participants with the following benefits:

-- an opportunity to receive evaluation and advice from their mentor on their oral presentation (which can be on any topic or in any session) during the annual meeting
+- an opportunity to receive evaluation and advice from their mentor on their digital presentation (which can be on any topic or in any session) during the annual meeting

 - broad exposure of their research profiles on the ECE webpage